mongodb/specifications/source/uri-options/tests/README.rst

 =================

-Testing whether a URI is valid or not requires testing whether URI parsing (or MongoClient construction) causes a warning due to a URI option being valid and asserting that the options parsed from the URI match those listed in the ``options`` field.
+Testing whether a URI is valid or not requires testing whether URI parsing (or MongoClient construction) causes a warning due to a URI option being invalid and asserting that the options parsed from the URI match those listed in the ``options`` field.

 Note that there are tests for each of the options marked as optional; drivers will need to implement